 There’s almost no topic in healthcare (and beyond) more polarizing than abortion.
 But in the setting of new laws that directly criminalize physicians, we need to talk about it.

 After the video was released, many obstetricians that I respect and trust pointed out that the language I used to describe my 3rd year med school experience with second trimester abortion was scientifically incorrect and misleading.
-This was unintentional, and I do agree with them, so here’s a deeper dive for those brave enough:
+This was unintentional, although I stand by my personal experience, see our followup video below:

 Okay, this is gonna be a tough one.
 Everyone’s gonna be mad but my goal here is to talk about abortion and actually bring both sides by the ears to the center, if we can do that.